-- Allow anyone to see test forms, including online and paper/pencil forms, for any state-mandated test before they are administered-not even for a brief look regardless of the reason. - Copy tests or test materials in any way-no photocopies, no handwritten copies, no electronic copies/photos, no notes may be made about/of test content, including secure GAA 2.0 responses. - Allow anyone else to copy tests, testing materials, or make notes about test content. - Keep tests or testing materials at the end of the testing session or the assessment window. - Give students the answer, or any clues to the answer, to any test item. - Make notes about test content during test administration. - Use any information about actual test items, regardless of how it is obtained, to help students prepare for the test.
+- Allow anyone to see test forms, including online and paper/pencil forms, for any state-mandated test before they are administered not even for a brief look regardless of the reason. - Review student responses in online or paper/pencil forms to provide students clues to the answer, coach, revise a student response, or provide students with the answer to any test item. - Copy tests or test materials in any way no photocopies, no handwritten copies, no electronic copies/photos, no notes may be made about/of test content, including secure GAA 2.0 responses. - Allow anyone else to copy tests, testing materials, or make notes about test content. - Keep tests or testing materials at the end of the testing session or the assessment window. - Make notes about test content during test administration. - Use any information about actual test items, regardless of how it is obtained, to help students prepare for the test.
 Such information may not be shared with anyone for any purpose, including through social media sites and communications.
-This does not include appropriate sample test items, practice materials, or GaDOE publications such as Test Content Descriptions and Student Study Guides.
+This does not include appropriate sample test items, practice materials, or Office of Assessment and Accountability publications such as Test Content Descriptions and Student Study Guides.

 - Enter/disrupt test settings during test administration unless necessitated by an emergency or other important need that is time sensitive. - During instruction, teach a particular problem or bit of information because it is known to be on the test.
-(This does not mean that skills and concepts, which are listed in the objectives or on test profiles, should not be emphasized-they should be.) - Add anything to, or delete anything from, the directions in the test manual.
+(This does not mean that skills and concepts, which are listed in the standards or on test blueprints, should not be emphasized they should be.)

+- Add anything to, or delete anything from, the directions in the test manual.
 Examiners must read the script found in the Test Administration Manual exactly as written.
 Deviation from this violates standardized test conditions and may invalidate scores. - Discuss test items or actual test content with anyone at any time.
-This does not prohibit discussions about test content descriptions/objectives, test profiles, test results, or test preparation.
+This does not prohibit discussions about test content descriptions, test blueprints, test results, or test preparation.